 In order to de-clutter the front page, I have created a News page for announcements

 2017-Jun-11: A new research study measuring drug levels of generic PrEP has launched in Vancouver.
 Click here to learn more.

 Pre-exposure prophylaxis (PrEP) is the use of daily anti-HIV medication by people who are HIV-negative but are at risk for HIV infection.
 Research studies have shown that people who took PrEP were 86% (and may be up to 99%) less likely to become HIV-positive than those who did not take PrEP.

 Currently, the only oral medication approved to prevent HIV is emtricitabine/tenofovir 200/300mg, also known as Truvada.
 Currently, in British Columbia, the cost of this medication is covered completely when used to treat HIV, but is not covered at all for use as prevention.
-This is problematic because Truvada costs nearly $1000 per month to purchase out-of-pocket.
+This is problematic because Truvada costs up to $1000 per month to purchase out-of-pocket.
 Many people at-risk of contacting HIV do not have third-party health insurance, and fewer have insurance that will agree to cover Truvada for prevention.

 For more information about what PrEP is, how it works, who should consider taking it and what are its side-effects, please see the following resources:

 - GetPrEPed.ca by Health Initiative for Men (HIM)

 - PrEP Fact Sheet by Canadian AIDS Treatment Information Exchange (CATIE)